Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Generating a VDI on distributed data

-While the sub-VDIs communicated for compositing were represented densely in memory to reduce communication cost, the supersegment lists produced after compositing are represented in full-resolution in memory.
-The rendering of VDIs is faster when they are represented in full-resolution and we cannot transfer the task of converting from dense to full representation to the display client as it needs to remain responsive for interactive visualization.
-The lists composited by each \processing~are therefore stored in the full representation.
-These can then be gathered using an \emph{MPI\_Gather} call onto the root process, from where they can be streamed for (remote) display, potentially after lossless compression.
+Figure~\ref{fig:fps_ful_dense} compares the rendering frame rates of VDIs stored in regular and compact representation with the DVR baseline at different \viewnew~about \vieworig.
+The regular representation renders faster due to its simpler memory-access patterns.
+The task of converting from compact to regular representation cannot be handled by the display client as it needs to remain responsive for user interaction.
+Therefore, while the sub-VDIs communicated for compositing used the compact representation to reduce communication overhead, the supersegment lists produced by compositing use the regular representation.
+The composited lists from all \processings~are combined onto the root \processing~by {\texttt{MPI\_Gather}}, from where they are be streamed for (remote) display, potentially after lossless compression.

-\subsubsection{Handling Non-Convex Data Decompositions}
+\subsection{Handling Non-Convex Data Decompositions}

-A key feature of our compositing method is that it can handle non-convex domain decompositions and therefore work with any application-given data distribution.
+A key feature of the above compositing method is that it can handle non-convex domain decompositions and therefore work with any application-given data distribution.

 A non-convex domain decomposition is one where a ray can intersect the boundary of the domain of a \processing~in more than two points.
-Such decompositions occur, e.g., in numerical simulations in complex-shaped simulation domains, where the domain decomposition balances the computations in each sub-domain and the communication overhead across \processings~\cite{incardona2019openfpm}, not necessarily producing an equal division of data among \processings.
+Such decompositions occur, e.g., in numerical simulations in complex-shaped simulation domains, where the domain decomposition balances the computations in each sub-domain and the communication volume between \processings~\cite{incardona2019openfpm}, not necessarily producing an equal division of data among \processings.
 Such situations are challenging for distributed volume rendering, due to the non-commutativity of the {\texttt{over}} operator \cite{over}:

-This implies that in non-convex domain decompositions, volume rendering cannot composit color across disjoint segments of a ray without requiring communication or synchronization between the \processings, or redistribution of the volume data.
+This implies that in non-convex domain decompositions, volume rendering cannot composite color across disjoint segments of a ray without requiring communication or synchronization between the \processings, or redistribution of the volume data.